mmmorris1975/ssm-session-client/README.md

 target to connect with.
 For now, this client has only been tested on macOS and Linux, connecting to a Linux target.
 See the [example](examples/ssm-shell) for a simple implementation.

+Note: If you have enabled KMS encryption for Sessions, then use `ssmclient.ShellPluginSession()`.

 ## SSH
 SSH over SSM integration can be leveraged via the `ssmclient.SshSession()` function.
 Since the SSM SSH integration is a specialized form of port forwarding, the function takes the same arguments as `ssmclient.PortForwardingSession()`.